ChaoticBlaster/my-art-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2021-12-20'
 client: Εκθεση The horde
+description: >-
-description: Escape the horde is a video game project that i made for the exhibition
+  Escape the horde is a video game project that i made for the exhibition [The horde]
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg